dis-sg/dis-sg.github.io/_mascotdex/bobby.md

 Bobby’s underbelly has a blue “B” design (in comic sans).
 Sometimes, he wears a blue snapback or blue ranger hat, the latter covering his brown streak of hair.

-Together with fellow PAssion Wave mascot Ottie the Otter (link), they are frequently featured on PAssion Wave’s social media channels.
+Together with fellow PAssion Wave mascot <a href="https://www.designinsingapore.com/mascotdex/ottie/" target="_blank">Ottie the Otter</a>, they are frequently featured on PAssion Wave’s social media channels.

 <figure>
 <img src="https://i.imgur.com/lCTtEBs.jpg" alt="">